 The second problem with this method is that the higher the op-amp's load impedance, the better the dynamic performance of the op-amp.
 That's one reason buffers help op-amps to perform better: they present an impedance in the megohms range to the op-amp.
 Using a resistor down in the kilohms range to bias the op-amp's output negates this benefit.

-It's not hard to fix both of these problems.
-A simple N-channel JFET configured as in the schematic below is a pretty good current source.
+It’s not hard to fix both of these problems.
+A simple N-channel JFET configured as in the schematic at right is a pretty good current source.

 As you add more resistance between gate and source, the voltage drop between them increases, so the current through the JFET goes down.
 You can use this property to tune the current through the JFET despite the wild variations in IDSS.
 As a bonus, adding a source resistor tends to increase the stablity of the current source as a whole.